collective/gatsby-theme-plone/README.md

 * for any question please open a issue.

 # How to pass a Custom Url for generating site.
-Note: This is not available in npm module right now.

 You can pass the custom url by passing the baseUrl property in options object during configuration of gatsby-theme-plone.